aws/aws-codeguru-cli/README.md

 ```
 obtain the commit range works differently for different CI/CD providers.
 For example, GitHub provides the relevant
 commits via environment variables such as `${{ github.event.before }}` and `${{ github.event.after }}`.

+An end-to-end example is provided in [this action](.github/workflows/cicd-demo.yml).

 ### Build from Source